JenniferLang1921/click-game/README.md

 ## Description

-Around The World Click Game is a game where users try to click each of the pictures only once.
+Monster Memory Click Game is a game where users try to click each of the pictures only once.
 If they click all 12 pictures, they win.
 If they click a picture twice, the game starts over.

 Backend Technologies Used: Babel, Webpack